ieee-uiuc/TAG-Embedded/tutorials/week2/memory_errors_and_leaks.md

 ### In the previous tutorial we...
 * Talked about local, static, and dynamic memory
 * The stack and heap sections of memory and their uses
-* How to allocate memory with malloc or calloc in c
+* How to allocate memory with malloc or calloc
 * How to reallocate more memory with realloc
 * How to give memory back to the system with free